-In a world where transparency of sports performance is a public expectation, the global body known as the National Reining Horse Association (NRHA) are seemingly defiant in meeting those expectations.
+In a world where transparency of sports performance is a public expectation, the global body known as the National Reining Horse Association (NRHA) is seemingly defiant in meeting those expectations.

-For sports people involved in racing, football, baseball, cycling, Olympic events to name a few, their performance is measured, reported and public scrutiny is par for the course.
-Their wins and excellence publicized, as like their breaching of rules in relation to drugs, bad behavior off the field, court or track.
-Their governing associations hold members to account to ensure the image and conduct of the sports develop in line with modern public expectations, ensuring the growth of their sport.
+For sportspeople involved in racing, football, baseball, cycling, and Olympic events to name a few, their performance is measured and reported and public scrutiny is par for the course.
+Their wins and excellence publicized, and like their breaching of rules in relation to drugs, bad behavior off the field, court or track.
+Their governing associations hold members to account to ensure the image and conduct of the sport’s development in line with modern public expectations, ensuring the growth of their sport.

 The American Quarter Horses Association is making slow but steady inroads into stemming the issues surrounding the public perception of some of their events, particularly western pleasure which draws enormous public resentment toward the style and welfare of those horses.
-The transparency demonstrated with suspended trainers and individual public record along with drug violations.
-There is affirmative action with public statements regarding disqualification of members in welfare matters.
-They are becoming more pro-active in addressing animal welfare.
+The transparency was demonstrated with suspended trainers and individual public records along with drug violations.
+There is affirmative action with public statements regarding the disqualification of members in welfare matters.
+They are becoming more proactive in addressing animal welfare.

 The NRHA response to complaints on conduct and welfare matters is seemingly one of secrecy to the point that complainants are not advised of outcomes.
 There is no known accessible public record of complaints being handled, and no publically defined complaint handling procedures.
 In fact, it seems that they default all complaint handling to the courts, as seen in the case in Mark Albro and Kyle Weston.
 A process that it is out of the reach of many individuals and one that fails animal welfare cases on many levels.

-In the recent NRHA Futurity where Casey Deary young 3yo horse, ARC Gunna Mark Ya, collapsed to the ground after backing up so hard its legs gave way.
+In the recent NRHA Futurity where Casey Deary’s young 3yo horse, ARC Gunna Mark Ya, collapsed to the ground after backing up so hard its legs gave way.
 There was immediate outrage around the world and the NRHA spin doctors went into overdrive to stop the meltdown as the video went viral.
-The trainers statement plausible to those who needed to believe it and laughed at by others who had experience with horses.
+The trainer’s statement was plausible to those who needed to believe it and laughed at by others who had experience with horses.

-There are other videos of what is deemed by horse pub ic and the general public as horse abuse at the highest level of competition.
+There are other videos of what is deemed by the horse public and the general public as horse abuse at the highest level of competition.
 The videos show grown men and women aggressively spurring and tugging their horse’s mouths to such a point that onlookers cringe.
 In 2011 it caused a global outrage when videos appeared of leading trainers at an international FEI event in Europe.
 The image with this blog is of Craigh Schmersal at that event.
 The video was so graphic it was taken down by YouTube.
-The image being one of the only still accessible.
+The image is one of the only ones still accessible.

-The NRHA is noticeably silent, the trainers or riders common response being that people are uninformed.
-What those trainers and riders fail to understand is that people do understand and the pain and suffering caused when >100 pounds of pressure being applied to a horse mouth through reins being jerked or sawn through a mouth, or spurring that leaves dents on their sides like pulverized steak.
-The bending of a neck that is scientifically proven to induce pain and suffering.
+The NRHA is noticeably silent, the trainer’s or rider’s common response being that people are uninformed.
+What those trainers and riders fail to understand is that people do understand the pain and suffering caused when >100 pounds of pressure is applied to a horse’s mouth through reins being jerked or sawn through a mouth or spurring that leaves dents on their sides like pulverized steak.
+The bending of a neck is scientifically proven to induce pain and suffering.
 One can only imagine the treatment of these horses away from the lights of the show pen if this is them on their best behavior.
 Those same riders are held up as legends of reining by the NRHA to this day.

 It begs the question “Are the reining trainers a protected species by the NRHA?”